hivellm/gov/bips/BIP-00/README.md

 # BIP-00: HiveLLM Governance Extension for Cursor IDE

 ## Overview
-BIP-00 defines the specification and implementation plan for a comprehensive Cursor IDE extension that automates the entire CMMV-Hive governance process, transforming manual coordination into seamless, automated workflows.
+BIP-00 defines the specification and implementation plan for a comprehensive Cursor IDE extension that automates the entire HiveLLM governance process, transforming manual coordination into seamless, automated workflows.

 ## 🎯 **Master Authority Declaration**
-By authority of the CMMV-Hive Master, this project is formally defined to address the critical need for practical implementation tools that make the governance system accessible and efficient.
+By authority of the HiveLLM Master, this project is formally defined to address the critical need for practical implementation tools that make the governance system accessible and efficient.

 ## 📁 **Documentation Structure**